f5devcentral/f5-agility-labs-nginx/docs/class10/module2/lab2/lab2.rst

    .. image:: ../pictures/lab2/dev-portal-cluster.png
       :align: center

-Wait for the environment to be GREEN.
+Wait for the environment to be GREEN
 ====================================

 #.
 Switch back to your Infrastructure Environment screen.
-And check the ``Job Status. ``
+And check the ``Job Status``

    .. note :: If you don't see the column ``Job Status``, scroll to the right; the column is hidden because of the Win10 RDP low résolution.